wouterdebie/i2cssh/README.markdown

     -f, --file FILE                  Cluster file (one hostname per line) -c, --cluster CLUSTERNAME        Name of the cluster specified in ~/.i2csshrc -m, --machines a,b,c             Comma-separated list of hosts

+i2cssh will assume you want to connect to a cluster when only one host is given.

 For `-c` and `-m` options, the format `username@cluster` or `username@host` can be used.